Explorers 2022-2023

 The “Twelve Gifts” Game

-For this game each girl was given a boxed gift, they were then asked if they had the gift of _________ (example “a house to live in that was warm”), if there answer was yes, they raised their hand, then traded their wrapped gift with another person who had raised their hand.
+For this game each girl was given a boxed gift, they were then asked if they had the gift of _________ (example “a house to live in that was warm”), if there answer was yes, they raised their hand, then traded their wrapped gift with another person who also had their hand raised.
 With each of the 12 Gifts we talked about those who don’t have the luxury of having that gift, which we take for granted.
-Once we had gone through all of the 12 Gifts the girls swapped their box one more time with someone else, then they all opened their box they had now in their hands.
+Once we had gone through all of the 12 Gifts the girls swapped their box one more time with someone else, then they all opened that box.

 Inside each box were the pieces needed to make a 3-D Paper Star Ornament (each was different–Kim had cut all these shapes with a Cricut machine).
-Kim showed us how to put the pieces on top of each other, in the correct order, with a sticky foam piece placed between each layer.
+Kim showed us how to put the pieces on top of each other, largest to smallest, and placing a sticky foam piece between each layer.
 They were beautiful when done, as you can see in the above photo!!

 The ornaments were not to keep, but to be given away, so we each wrote on the back of our ornament who the gift was for and who it was from, to be delivered by each girl later.